0xHaas/talks/2020/October/sec_ops_pitch/slides.md

 ---

-# We must embrace server-less
+# We must embrace serverless

 We can't afford the time setting up complicated infrastructure.

 We need to be able to respond instantly.

-# We want to fail fast
+# Strong opinions weakly held

 No contracts.
 If we don't like it, we should be able to bail out.